shubhamtelang48/ATM_Management_System_Java/README.md

 login id and password.
 Users will have all options and features in that application like get money from western union, money transfer to others, and send cash or money to inter banking as well as other banking customers by simply adding them as payees.

+## Methods
+- We need to be able to generate an account number using Login Page
+- Account types: Savings or Current Account
+- Maintain/update Balance
+- Open/Close Account
+- Withdraw/Deposit